pinobatch/numism/docs/good_coin.md

 Stage 1 can be cleared if up to 5 coins are missed.
 Later stages allow missing up to 10 coins from it and previous stages combined.

-Early stage coins should test behaviors with more impact on compatibility with released software or common homebrew programming gotchas.
+Early stage coins should focus on behaviors that affect compatibility with released software and overly permissive behaviors that cause common homebrew programming gotchas.

 Tests in one stage should not assume results from a later stage, so as not to end up passing for the wrong reasons.

 ### Stage 1